argoproj-labs/hera/docs/examples/workflows/hera-runner/typed_script_input_output.md

     ```python linenums="1"
     from typing import Annotated, List, Union

-    try:
-        from pydantic.v1 import BaseModel
-    except (ImportError, ModuleNotFoundError):
     from pydantic import BaseModel

     from hera.shared import global_config
     from hera.shared.serialization import serialize
-    from hera.workflows import Parameter, RunnerScriptConstructor, Script, Steps, Workflow, script
+    from hera.workflows import Parameter, Script, Steps, Workflow, script

-    # Note, setting constructor to runner is only possible if the source code is available
-    # along with dependencies include hera in the image.
-    # Callable is a robust mode that allows you to run any python function
-    # and is compatible with pydantic.
-It automatically parses the input
-    # and serializes the output.
+    # Note, you must build an image to use the Hera Runner
     global_config.image = "my-image-with-python-source-code-and-dependencies"
-    global_config.set_class_defaults(Script, constructor=RunnerScriptConstructor(pydantic_mode=1))
+    global_config.set_class_defaults(Script, constructor="runner")

-    # An optional pydantic input type
-    # hera can automatically de-serialize argo
-    # arguments into types denoted by your function's signature
-    # as long as they are de-serializable by pydantic
-    # This provides auto-magic input parsing with validation
+    # Create a BaseModel sub-class to use a JSON input with any shape.
-    # provided by pydantic.
+    # It will be validated by Pydantic at runtime.
-    class Input(BaseModel):
+    class MyInput(BaseModel):
         a: int
         b: str = "foo"
         c: Union[str, int, float]